 Other areasOther areas

 Other potential areas to explore include the maintenance history.
-He/she can ask about regular maintenance and major repairs.
+They can ask about regular maintenance and major repairs.
 If the board has not kept up on these, the building’s board could impose a special assessment in the future since they may confront a significant expense.

-If the building is more than six stories, it has to comply with Local Law 11.
+If the building is more than six stories, it must comply with Local Law 11.
 Your lawyer should certainly inquire about the status.
-The building could receive one of three grades: safe, safe with a repair and maintenance program (SWARMP), unsafe.
+The building could receive one of three grades: safe, safe with a repair and maintenance program (SWARMP), and unsafe.
 You need to understand what the management company is doing if it received a SWARMP, or hazardous grade, how much it will cost, and how it plans on funding the repairs.

 Final thoughtsFinal thoughts